-The development of the twin-engine Beechcraft 60 Duke was commenced in 1965, with the intention to bridge the gap between the Beechcraft Baron and Queen Air.
-The first model was introduced in 1968 for commuting use.
-The aircraft featured pressurized cabin with club seating for the passengers’ comfort, with and port-side airstair entry door.
-The Beechcraft Duke 60 utilised honeycomb construction with the advanced bonding techniques used in previous Beechcraft models.
-The design uses Lycoming TIO541-B4 turbocharged engines, allowing for more efficiency and a lighter aircraft.
+The development of the twin-engine Beechcraft 60 Duke began in 1965 with the aim of bridging the gap between the Beechcraft Baron and Queen Air.
+The inaugural model was introduced in 1968 for commuting purposes, featuring a pressurized cabin with club seating for passenger comfort and a port-side airstair entry door.
+The Beechcraft Duke 60 utilized honeycomb construction with advanced bonding techniques from previous Beechcraft models.
+Its design incorporated Lycoming TIO541-B4 turbocharged engines, enhancing efficiency and reducing the overall weight of the aircraft.

-For continuous power supply, the RBSC100 unit is compact, lightweight and highly portable, and has been designed to give continuous high quality DC power for crew training, aircraft servicing in the workshop, on the ramp or in the eld.
+For a continuous power supply, the RBSC100 unit is compact, lightweight, and highly portable, designed to provide continuous high-quality DC power for crew training, aircraft servicing in the workshop, on the ramp, or in the field.